Best Dog Ball Launchers and Throwers for a Perfect Game of Fetch

 The safety features of this launcher are really great, too.
 PetSafe Automatic Ball Launcher Dog Toy has sensors that prevent accidents (won’t shoot the ball if someone is standing 7 feet in front of it).
 There are also limitations for the playtime duration, which are sometimes an absolute must.
 While playing fetch can be a lot of fun, dogs are not best known for their moderacy, so this ball launcher has a 15-minute rest feature to prevent overworking.
 This feature activates after 15 minutes of play.

 If you want something that will give your throw a major boost and make any game of fetch super fun for your energetic doggo, Chuckit! is exactly the thing you are looking for.
 This manual dog ball launcher can ensure you throw up to 3 times farther than without it, giving your pet more of a challenge and ensuring they burn off all that extra energy during play.
 With the proper flinging technique, you could end up throwing the ball as far as 140 feet away, which is ideal when you’re outdoors and have a pooch that loves to run and fetch.
-This ball launcher works with standard tennis balls and Chuckit!
-Balls both, and it is suitable for small and big dogs alike–although your rambunctious Retriever might appreciate the energetic workout more than a lazy Pug would.
+This ball launcher works with both standard tennis balls and Chuckit!
+Balls, and it’s suitable for small and big dogs alike –although your rambunctious Retriever might appreciate the energetic workout more than a lazy Pug would.
 It also offers various options for ball sizes and lengths to suit your pup’s preference.

 When you want to treat your rowdy pooch to a whole other ball game, whip out this bad boy.
-The Throw-N-Go dog ball launcher can enhance your throw so much that the ball can be propelled as far away as 220 feet.
+This Throw-N-Go ball launcher can enhance your throw so much that the ball can be propelled as far away as 220 feet.
 Whew!
 I bet that those breeds with hunting genes or young doggos with energy to spare would go bonkers for such a challenging game of fetch.
-To boot, there is room for two balls in this manual dog ball launcher, so you don’t have to worry if you lose one in the process- the game can continue right away.

 To get the best of both worlds, you have to think outside the box.
 If the automatic dog launchers are out of your price range and you need the hands-free features, or you want something that doesn’t use tennis balls, you’re in luck.
 This electronic baseball pitching machine is a perfect alternative to a dog ball launcher- but for a fraction of the cost.
 The 9 plastic baseball balls are launched for up to 25 to 30 feet in the distance, but instead of a kid with a bat, you’ll have your four-legged companion going bananas on the other side of the launcher.
 Unfortunately, this is only a good choice if you have a small to medium-sized dog, both because of its relatively modest throwing range and the size (and fragility) of the balls.